jjak0b/ansible_farm/docs/examples/ansible_farm_demo/index.md

 # Intro

 This guide will cover a general setup for both Debian controller and managed target host (hypervisors) up to use a use-case of this collection using KVM and QEMU hypervisors.
+The use case demo showcase will be covered through a top-down approach so you can focus on results and use-case first and project development details later.

 # Installation